-Top 2 in CBI brought ridicule had to act, Govt tells SC
+Verma-Asthana fought like Kilkenny cats, Centre tells SC in CBI case

 Also Read | Don't make a song and dance or rush to media, Jaitley advises agencies amidst CBI row

 The government had to intervene because the fight was not private.
 They brought ridicule to the CBI.
 The issues could have been kept private and sorted out in-house, Venugopal also said.

 After examining the material carefully and also taking into consideration the issues, the Centre was satisfied that a situation had arisen where action needed to be taken, the AG also said.
 The prime intention was to ensure that public confidence in the institution remained intact, Venugopal also said.